Dr Ben Guy

 • Supervision of graduate students in Celtic languages, literatures and history

-• Deputy chair of examiners for ASNC
+• Chair of examiners for ASNC

 Academic Interests